 14 St. Pancras, Chichester PO19 7SJ.
 01243 788218

 Twenty-minute drive from Kingley Vale.
-This is a locals' pub near the park—nothing fancy, but the beer is good and the food is honest.
-Sussex beef burger for £12.95, decent chips, garden out back for sunny autumn days.
+This is a locals' pub near the park—nothing fancy, nothing pretentious.
+The beer is good, the food is honest, and they won't look at you strangely for walking in with mud on your boots.
+Sussex beef burger for £12.95, decent chips, garden out back for sunny autumn days that might suddenly appear.

 Afternoon: West Dean Gardens